dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 Aristarchus's original writing describing his heliocentric model is lost.
 We do have other writings by him that use a geocentric model and perform gnarly feats of trigonometry to do things like estimate the sizes and distances of the Sun and Moon.

-The model is similar to our current conception of the solar system, with the Sun at the center and the earth and other planets moving in circular orbits about it.
+The model is similar to our current conception of the solar system, with the Sun at the center and the earth and other planets moving in circular orbits about it, which would make Aristarchus the first person we know of to conceive of the solar system as it actually exists.
 Much, much, *much* further away is the "sphere of fixed stars", representing the unmoving stars.
 From a 2D side view, the model looks like this:

 <img src="https://lh5.googleusercontent.com/proxy/FvN1nEgkEiIzAsTHWJ_7iRGyr6Qk7n2DWtk4StZdmkLTGvkU7IWz8h5m5BqO-2nQCL1ilc-v8FHNHXdER8E" width="300px" />